Skip to Content

 Seattle Aquarium

-Located along the Seattle Waterfront, the Seattle Aquarium is one of my favorites to visit.
-Advance reservations are currently required and can be made online prior to your visit.
+Located along the Seattle Waterfront, the Seattle Aquarium is one of my favorites.
+Advance reservations are currently required and can be made online before your visit.

-The aquarium features lots of fun exhibits for families.
-Our favorites include the tide pools, the river otters, the harbor seals, the sea otters, and the Pacific coral reef.
+The aquarium features many fun exhibits for families.
+Our favorites include the tide pools, river otters, harbor seals, sea otters, and the Pacific coral reef.

-Some of the exhibits are outdoors, so it’s best to choose a nice day to visit.
-We spent several hours during our visit.
+Some exhibits are outdoors, so it’s best to choose a nice day to visit.
+We spent several hours there.

 Argosy Cruise Harbor Tour